 Sometimes a painting that “needs a little something” will come together perfectly with the addition of one beautiful piece of paper in just the right spot.

-Patterned paper gives the eye a place to rest.
+In this case, a little pop of patterned paper gives the eye a place to rest.

 Search through your collage papers to find a piece that catches your eye.
 Then tear or cut a piece the size you need, and move it around your painting to see what effect it has in different spots.